-Our hearts go out to all the friends and families of those affected by the recent suicides
+Our hearts go out to all the friends and families of those affected by the shooting

 Tony Awards: Parkland Shooting Survivors Deliver Emotional Performance of ‘Seasons of Love’